Are politics discouraging you?

 Seven: Be willing to find creative solutions that help both you and people with different politics feel safe and have meaning and purpose.
 (Listening and showing respect will point you in the right direction.)

-Eight: Know that you have permission to remove yourself from or cut off contact with people who consistently dehumanize, oppress, and act unjustly, especially when you communicate how their behavior is hurting you.
-(There are people whose main goal, consciously or unconsciously, is to dehumanize other people, and holding them accountable for their behavior is the moral and just thing to do.)
+Eight: Know that you have permission to remove yourself from people who consistently dehumanize, oppress, and act unjustly.
+It’s is especially right to do this when you communicate how their behavior is hurting you, and they persist.
+(There are people whose main goal, consciously or unconsciously, is to dehumanize other people.
+And holding them accountable for their behavior is moral and just.)

 Nine: Focus on one thing at a time.
 You are not required to solve all the world’s problems right now.
 Consider choosing one area or topic you can focus on to bring greater humanity and justice into your world.
 Your area might just be showing respect and love to your family right now.